 As soon as vehicle is pulled out of water, carry out the following:

 - Drain CVT.
-See procedure in WHAT TO DO IF WATER ENTERED THE CVT. - Drain air filter housing.
-Refer to WHAT TO DO IF WATER ENTERED THE AIR FILTER HOUSING in this section.
+See procedure in WHAT TO DO IF WATER IS IN THE CVT.

 NOTICE The vehicle should be serviced as soon as possible by an authorized Can-Am dealer.